 Most people know Switzerland is a great place to visit.
 Amazing scenery; the world’s best chocolate; a short hop to some of the world’s most important cultural centres….and more cuckoo clocks than you can squeeze into a suitcase!

 But the stats back it up too.
-According to Economist Intelligence Unit’s annual Where to be Born index on quality of life, Switzerland is the best place on the planet.
+According to the 2019 Economist Intelligence Unit’s annual Where to be Born index on quality of life, Switzerland is the second best place on the planet squeezing in just behind Denmark.

 Beyond that, it also tops or near-tops some of the other most important categories: